kkufieta/narrow-valley/README.md

 # narrow-valley

-This is a text based game for the Adventure game project from Udacity.
+This is a text-based game for the Adventure game project from Udacity.

 There is a lot to check out and enjoy:
 * A thrilling adventure where the player can immerse themself in the game.